 Avoid buying the wrong filter by making sure that the filter you order is the one that will fit your Softub!

-There Are No Exchanges Or Returns On Filters
+There Are No Exchanges, Returns Or Refunds On Filters!

-Please take great care when selecting the right filter for your Softub: we don’t accept returns or exchanges if you choose the wrong filter.
-Measure both your drain cover and your filter’s collar: they will boh measure either 5 1/2 inches or 4 inches in diameter.
+Please take great care when selecting the right filter for your Softub: there are no returns, exchanges or refunds if you order the wrong filter.
+Measure both the white drain cap and your filter’s collar/flange: they will both measure either 5 1/2 inches or 4 inches in diameter.
 If your drain cover is missing, you will need to install replacement parts before you can attach a filter (see below for the drain cap retrofit kit).

 Directions For Use